 CLIMATE NETWORKS RESEARCH

-The USCRN also provides a platform for additional sensors that can be easily added.
-Currently, sensors for solar radiation, relative humidity, wind speed, soil moisture and land surface temperature have been added.
-Observations from the Network also provide critical anchor points for other networks, both public and private.
-Society and the economy benefit from the USCRN as the near-real time data are used in the decision support activities for weather warnings.
+The U.S. Climate Reference Network (USCRN), developed by NOAA in the early 2000s, provides the Nation with long-term, high quality observations of air temperature, precipitation, and soil moisture and temperature collected in relatively stable and pristine environments.
+The USCRN’s measurements also provide critical anchor points for evaluating other observing networks, both public and private.
+Society and the economy benefit from the USCRN as its data are used in the decision support activities for a number of applications including weather warnings, water resource management, and reinsurance.
 Data are also used to improve both short- and long-term forecasts to protect lives and property.